enordmoe/nobel-laureates/README.md

 Data wrangling lab dealing with Nobel laureates.
 See Moodle for (instructions and links to background information)[https://moodle.kzoo.edu/mod/resource/view.php?id=209575]

 This repository contains a template for the write-up and the data set to use.

+**Note:** Extensions are possible but let me know if your group needs one.